Position Announcement – Study Director

 Qualifications, Desired Skills, Characteristics, and Competencies

-- An earned bachelor’s degree or other degrees (business, communications, agriculture, or related field).
+- An earned degree (science, agriculture, or related field).

-- Professional experience in international development programming related to agriculture, agribusiness, agricultural sciences, and/or food security.
-Non-profit experience a plus.
+- Professional experience in the scientific or regulatory aspects of pesticides and familiarity with GAP and GLP (preferably in the international context such as JMPR or CCPR), international development programming related to agriculture, agribusiness, agricultural sciences, and food security.

-- Ability to conceptualize, plan, and carry out the wide range of development activities for which the MUF is responsible.
+- Ability to conceptualize, plan, and carry out the wide range of activities necessary to be a Study Director.

-- Experience with and understanding of non-government organizations, foundations, international organizations, and government regulatory agencies as well as relevant technical disciplines.
+- Experience and understanding of agricultural science, technology, product development and relevant technical disciplines.

-- Ability to work harmoniously and effectively with a wide range of people and organizations.
+- A keen interest and ability in communicating scientific information and ability to work harmoniously and effectively with a wide range of people and organizations.

-Salary is commensurate with qualifications and experience for a 501(c)(3) nonprofit organization in the United States.
-This will be a contracted position with the Foundation, initially at a 50% full-time equivalent, but subject to change based on growth of programming needs.
+This is a remote position and a successful candidate will be an independent contractor.
+Compensation is commensurate with qualifications and experience for a 501(c)(3) nonprofit organization in the United States.
+This will be a contracted position with the Foundation, initially at approximately 50% FTE, but subject to change based on growth of programming needs.

 The search will continue until a suitable candidate is found.
-In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification document form upon hire.
+For individuals based in the USA, in accordance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification document form upon hire.

-For full consideration, email a letter of application addressing pertinent qualifications and detailed work experiences; résumé; and names, e-mail addresses, and phone numbers of three professional references by November 8, 2021.
+For full consideration, email a letter of application addressing pertinent qualifications and detailed work experiences; a résumé; and names, e-mail addresses, and phone numbers of three professional references by September 20, 2022 to: